How do you choose the right wheelchair van for you? What factors do you need to consider before making a final decision?

 Your budget will ultimately depend on what vehicle you choose.

-But in general, you should expect to spend around $120,000 to $170,000 on a full-size wheelchair-accessible van and around $75,000 to $100,000 on a new wheelchair-accessible minivan.
-Click here to learn what makes up the cost of a wheelchair van and why.
+But in general, you should expect to spend around $110,000 to $180,000 on a full-size wheelchair-accessible van and around $92,000 to $110,000 on a new wheelchair-accessible minivan.
+Check the current price ranges on our pricing page, or learn what makes up the cost of a wheelchair van and why.

 Your next steps for choosing the right wheelchair van in 2023